onethinx/Sprouty_Workshop/Part_2_Soil_Moisture/README.md

 Save the configuration by pressing Ctrl + S or File -> Save.

-Build the configuration by pressing Shift + F6 or by pressing Build -> Build Onethinx_Creator.
+Generate the configuration by hitting the `Generate Application` icon in the toolbar or select `Build` >> `Generate Application`

-Now you can go back to the VSC (Visual Studio Code) and do the Clean-Reconfigure.
+Now you can go back to the VS Code and do `Clean-Reconfigure` to include the newest API files in the build.

-Firstly, we need to add an extra global variable called **count** just before main.
+Firstly, we need to add an additional global variable called `count` just before main.

 ```c
 uint32_t 		count;
 ```

-Next, in main function, after the ADC_Start();, we can add all the remaining init of the components (Start), which should look like this:
+Next, in main function, after `ADC_Start();`, we can add all the remaining init of the components (Start), which should look like this:

 ```c
 ADC_Start();